-Pretty much all of us have cell phones, and we expect to be able to use our cell phone wherever we go – home, office, school, the commute between, shopping, the gym, restaurants and bars, the park.
+In the connected world we live in, we expect to be able to use our cell phone wherever we go – home, school, in the car, shopping, the gym, or restaurants.

 You name it.
 Wherever we go, we expect our phones to work.

 Bad cell signal at home isn’t limited to rural locations but can also affect people living in urban areas.
 This is all thanks to obstacles that block cell signal from reaching our phones.

 When you’re at home you expect to have strong cell signal so you can easily stream movies, browse the internet and call/text friends.
 So how can you boost your cell phone signal at home?
 Read on for our 10 best tips to improve your cell signal.